What to do if PC doesn’t turn on but its fans do

 Solution 2: Reset RAM chips

 One of the reasons your computer won’t boot but the fans spin could be a bad RAM.
 In this case, remove the RAM from its slot, then clean it and return it back to the same slot or try a different slot altogether.
+The best way to clear ram is with a cloth and gently.
+Don’t apply any liquid.
+You can also try switching positions of the RAM cards to different sockets.

 Solution 3: Check the motherboard